Rails-Designer/rails_icons/README.md

 ## Custom icon library

-Need to use an icon from another library?
+Need to use an icon from another library (for example [Simple Icons](https://simpleicons.org/))?

 1. run `rails generate rails_icons:initializer --custom=simple_icons`;
-2. add the (SVG) icons to the created directory *app/assets/svg/icons/simple_icons*;
+2. add the SVG icons to the created directory (*app/assets/svg/icons/simple_icons*);

-Every custom icon can now be used with the same interface as first-party icon libraries.
+Every custom icon can now be used with the same interface as first-party icon libraries:
 ```ruby
 icon "apple", library: "simple_icons", class: "text-black"
 ```